Maker at Heart.

 Music Tech Researcher

-Currently I am continuing my Research at the MIT Media Lab by developing new sound reactive displays with novel materials, as well as designing hyperinstruments, which use electronics to increase musical expression.
+I was a researcher at the MIT Media Lab by developing new sound reactive displays with novel materials, as well as designing hyperinstruments, which use electronics to increase musical expression.

 The picture above is my ferrofluid instrument, which I designed and performed for the conclusion of my Reimagining Hyperinstruments class.